aria2/aria2/doc/manual-src/en/aria2c.rst

   See `Event Hook`_ for more details about COMMAND.
   Possible Values: ``/path/to/command``

+.. option:: --optimize-concurrent-downloads[=true|false|<A>:<B>]

+  Optimizes the number of concurrent downloads according to the bandwidth available. aria2 uses the download speed observed in the previous downloads to adapt the number of downloads launched in parallel according to the rule N = A + B Log10(speed in Mbps).
+The coefficients A and B can be customized in the option arguments with A and B separated by a colon.
+The default values (A=5,B=25) lead to using typically 5 parallel downloads on 1Mbps networks and above 50 on 100Mbps networks.
+The number of parallel downloads remains constrained under the maximum defined by the max-concurrent-downloads parameter.
+  Default: ``false``

 .. option:: --piece-length=<LENGTH>

   Set a piece length for HTTP/FTP downloads.
 This is the boundary when